T45K/feature-flag-remover/README.md

 }
 ```

-When you try to `feature` feature flag, this code will be
+When execute `feature` feature flag removal, this code will be

 ```kotlin
 fun main() {